from £42 /night help

 We can help arrange and provide information for the activities including maps and guides.

 Agli Scacchi Hotel.
 Serves very good traditional Umbrian food.
 There's a shady terrace and a nice little bar/coffee area overlooking the pool.
-Fresh pasta with meat, truffle, trout or prawn sauces.
-They have main course salads.
-The huge mixed grill and the pasta filled with salmon trout with lemon sauce are always recommended.
+Pizza, pasta, meats and local trout.
 2 minute walk.

-La Piazzetta Pizzeria/cafe.
-Serves good, inexpensive pasta and pizza with seating outside in Summer.
-Nice for a morning coffee, pastry or evening beer.
+La Taverna del Gusto.
+Traditional food.
+Seating outside in Summer.
+Also nice for a morning coffee, pastry or evening beer.
 1 minute walk.

 Il Castoro Restaurant.
 Great atmosphere and Italians flood here to indulge in the freshest truffles that the owner collects from around Preci himself.
-A must have starter is the truffle omelette served on its own or with a platter of prosciutto and salami or crostini (with cheese) or bruschetta (without).
-The juicy veal steak is excellent as is the wild boar stew cooked with juniper berries.
+The truffle omelette is legendary as is the wild boar stew cooked with juniper berries.
 Pasta focuses on truffles and porcini mushrooms.
 The huge wood fired pizzas are perfect food for kids.
 House wine is around 4 euros a litre.
 Il Castoro is always lively, very Italian and really good value.
 10 minute walk.

-Il Castoro Bar.
+Il Castoro and Memole Bars.
 Very popular with the locals.
 10 minute walk.

 Il Porcello Felice.
-Very pretty restaurant with stunning views.
-Outside dining on a beautiful panoramic terrace overlooking the Valnerina valley.
-Also inside seating.
+Very pretty restaurant with a beautiful panoramic terrace with a view towards the Valnerina valley.
 Very good traditional food.
-Wood fired pizzas, pasta, meats and trout.
-The sirloin of veal with truffle sauce is fantastic.
+Wood fired pizzas, pasta, meats and local trout.
 10 minutes by car.

 Guest reviewsPowered by TripAdvisor